How to Make Copper Foil Easter Eggs DIY

 Step Two – Apply the Copper Leaf

 Gently press the copper leaf onto the egg.
-Don’t try to peel off the extra copper leaf as the eggs need to sit another thirty minutes.
-If you try too early the fixative will move around and make a mess.
+Don’t try to peel off the extra copper leaf, as the eggs must sit for another thirty minutes.
+If you try too early, the fixative will move around and make a mess.

 Once the eggs are almost dry, remove the extra foil.
 Gently rub the eggs in the palm of your hand to remove the extra foil.
 You can also use a dry paintbrush too.
 Just be gentle.